 A mother with the genetic defect have a 25% chance of having a son with Aarskog syndrome.
 Fathers cannot pass their gene to their sons but may pass the gene to their daughter, which makes them a carrier.

 Other symptoms may include:

-You will be asked about your symptoms and medical history.
 A physical exam will be done.
 The diagnosis of Aarskog syndrome is usually based on facial characteristics.
 It can be confirmed with genetic tests.
 X-rays of the face and skull can also be used to help make a diagnosis.

 International Birth Defects Information Systems